LT-IntroToAI-SY2324/a3-movie-chatbot-BPena-Lepe/a3_writeup.md

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?
+I added Silence of the Lambs from 1991 to the movies.py file as I've heard its a great horror movie and I'm hoping to watch it this halloween.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?